hanjinliu/himena-relion/docs/external_jobs/dev.md

         super().__init__()
         # build your custom widget here

+    def initialize(self, job_dir):
+        # this method will be called when the widget is shown for the first time.
+        ...

     def on_job_updated(self, job_dir, path):
         # this method will be called when the `path` file under the `job_dir` is
         # updated.